Network-Aware Optimization of Distributed Learning for Fog Computing: Related Work

-Existing research has also sought to address the second challenge, particularly in minimizing the communication costs in federated scenarios. \cite{konen2016federated} proposes methods to reduce uplink costs by restricting the parameter space and compressing model updates prior to transmission. \cite{strom2015scalable} proposes a method for thresholding updates for transmission, while the method in \cite{Aji_2017} only communicates the most important individual gradient results. \cite{sattler2019robust} broadens the results in \cite{Aji_2017} such that both downlink and uplink are compressed, \cite{chen2019communicationefficient} aggregates subsets of the network, and \cite{lalitha2019peertopeer} only utilizes aggregations between one-hop neighbors.
-For wireless networks in particular, \cite{tran2019federated} proposes methods to minimize power consumption and training time among devices in federated learning.
+Our work is more related to the second challenge of resource heterogeneity.
+Existing works have focused on minimizing the communication costs between the workers and the server.
+Specifically, \cite{konen2016federated} proposes to reduce uplink costs by restricting and compressing the parameter space prior to transmission. \cite{strom2015scalable} proposes a method for thresholding updates for transmission, while the method in \cite{Aji_2017} only communicates the most important individual gradient results, which \cite{sattler2019robust} extends to compress both downlink and uplink communication.
+To reduce the number of uplink transfers,~\cite{chen2019communicationefficient,lalitha2019peertopeer} aggregate subsets of the network.
+For wireless networks in particular, \cite{tran2019federated} proposes methods to minimize power consumption and training time.

-Different from these works, in this paper, we focus on optimally distributing parameter computations between devices, and simultaneously optimizing the compute-communication tradeoffs inherent in fog scenarios.
+Unlike these works, we focus on the network topology between nodes to optimize the tradeoffs among communication, computation, and model performance in federated learning.
+Specifically, our work leverages D2D communications for offloading data from resource-constrained to resource-rich nodes, as is present in new 5G and IoT network technologies~\cite{chiang2016fog}.
+In integrating D2D offloading with federated learning, we derive novel results on optimizing the distribution of data processing over a fog computing system to train ML models.